mahaloz/ike/src/3_programming_languages/introduction.md

 ```

 As you can probably tell already, Python is much more concise.
 This is usually true when comparing
-a interpreted language to a compiled one.
+an interpreted language to a compiled one.
 Now let's see what the type of this file is:

 ```bash
 ▶ file example.py